jaredwebber/every-day-app/README.md

 # every-day-app

 Habit tracker mobile app, take variable input not solely a checkmark for the day.
-Though likely could accomodate Android as react-native is designed to be multi-platform, the current build is only functional on ios devices.
+Though likely could accomodate Android as react-native is designed to be multi-platform, the current build is tested on ios.

 Built Using [React Native](https://reactnative.dev)

 Startup (ios):  `npx run-ios`

 ### Priorities:
-- Navigation between New Component, View Stats, Log Activity pages
+- find onLoad listener to populate selection options
 - Select Activity Component
 - Reminders/Notifications